 Well, today I’m going to tell you about the apple diet, one of the most efficient of these cleanses.

 This apple diet is very simple and easy to do, and it doesn’t provoke annoying detox symptoms like the ones that come with water fasting and juice fasting.

 How to do the apple cleanse diet

-Drink plenty of water to stay hydrated.
-You can also have herbal tea during the cleanse.
+Don’t forget to drink plenty of water to stay hydrated (You can also have herbal tea during the cleanse).

 How to prepare yourself before the 2-day apple cleanse

 You should prepare your body for a week before you start your apple detox diet.